+Vinegar is not just for fish and chips.
 Vinegar has been around for several thousands of years.
 The earliest record of vinegar was around 5000 BC by the Sumerians who were a tribe in Ancient Babylonia and they used vinegar to preserve and pickle their foods.

 White vinegar has numerous of uses and below are just a few which I hope you will find helpful.

 Using the vinegar means you are not putting harmful chemicals into your body/home/garden and more important yourself and your family will be kept well and healthy by not having to breathe in other toxic or strong-smelling chemicals associated with some cleaning products.

 Vinegar is not a major expenses and can be purchased from a major supermarkets for around 50p a bottle.

 Make your leather handbag or shoes look like new – You can restore the colour of your faded leather handbag and shoes.
 Use white distilled vinegar on the scuff marks with some soft absorbent material and you will then see the shoes and bags looking like new and the shine will be restored and most of all the marks will be hidden